INSTALL A WORDPRESS PLUGIN

 Just like we checked how to install a WordPress theme, the same way we can install a WordPress plugin.

 WordPress plugins make our work so much easier.
-Especially if you are a non-techie or do not want to involve yourself with too much of back end codings then plugin is the solution.
+Especially if you are a non-techie or do not want to involve yourself with too many back-end codings then a plugin is the solution.

-If you check the post about how to increase website speed then you will get to know that 90% of the times there are plugins to handle our codings for the htaccess files.
+If you check the post about how to increase website speed then you will get to know that 90% of the time there are plugins to handle our codings for the htaccess files.